embedded-kiddie/Arduino-CYD-2432S028R/TFT_graphicstest_PDQ/README.md

 | ----------------- |:--------------------:|:-------------------:|
 | SPI Bus Frequency | 40 MHz               | 80 MHz              |

-In particular, since these tests do not handle sprite images, both Panel drivers ILI9341/ST7789 run correctly at 80MHz.
+In particular, these tests do not include the processing of sprite images, in which case both panel drivers ILI9341/ST7789 can run successfully even at 80 MHz.

 However, the TFT_eSPI [examples/Sprite/Rotated_Sprite_1][6] does not work even at 55MHz, and the LovyanGFX [examples/Sprite/RotatedZoomSample][7] results in